 (f) The opportunity to engage in activities and styles of living which encourage and maintain the integration of the individual in the community including:

 1. Social interactions in integrated settings typical of the community which maximize the individual's contact with other citizens who live or work in that community;

-2. Maintaining a personal appearance which is appropriate to the individual's chronological age and the practices of the surrounding community and which is consistent with his or her choices and preferences and social and cultural background;

-5.03: continued

-3. Activities, routines, and patterns of living which are appropriate to the individual's age and the practices of the surrounding community, and which are consistent with his or her interests and capabilities;
+2. Activities, routines, and patterns of living which are appropriate to the individual's age and the practices of the surrounding community, and which are consistent with his or her interests and capabilities;

-4. Communication by staff in a manner appropriate to the individual's age and the practices of the surrounding community;
+3. Communication by staff in a manner appropriate to the individual's age and the practices of the surrounding community;